Unite The Union

-To do this, we took inspiration from editorial and lifestyle design, exploring how we could use these to reflect the key element of the brand digitally.
+To do this, we took inspiration from editorial and lifestyle design, exploring how we could use these to reflect the key elements of the brand digitally.
 Fundamental to this was the use of real-life and internal photography of high quality finished and furnished homes.
 This allows people to imagine how it would feel to live in a Countryside home, creating a more emotive purchase process.

-We crafted a simple, intuitive, and powerful property search to help users find new housing developments quickly.
-In addition to the end user we worked closely with content editors to create efficiencies and streamline processes.
+We crafted a simple, intuitive and powerful property search to help users find new housing developments quickly.
+In addition to the end-user, we worked closely with content editors to create efficiencies and streamline processes.
 Several pain points were identified, such as having to manually create property pages, which we addressed by ensuring the new CMS allowed editors to use common elements to build out pages.

 Key to our technical solution was the inclusion of multisite functionality, that allows Countryside to easily spin up microsites for secondary audiences like investors and joint venture projects.
 This allows them to grow their digital estate while maintaining governance over the look and feel.
 Content like development information is synced seamlessly between sites.